 - The ending to The Cold-Blooded Penguin; yes, believe it or not, there are penguins native to the tropical (and volcanic) islands of the Galapagos, though they probably didn't arrive there the same way Pablo did.

 - Show Within a Show: The film reel that introduces Pablo the Penguin, the kid with the flying donkey and the Aracuan Bird.

 - Silly Animal Sound: The Aracuan bird is known for its "peculiar song".
 Although there is a real-life bird named "Aracua" in South America, it sounds completely different from that.

 - Somewhere Song: "Baía".

 - Spell My Name with an "S": José's name is occasionally rendered as 'Joe' in the Disney+ captions.

 - Those Two Guys: The Fat and Skinny penguins in The Cold-Blooded Penguin.

 - Wheel o' Feet: Donald's feet spin this way when he gets moving fast enough.
 A perfect example is, in the climax, when Donald charges headlong at the bull costume, which is about to explode, and with his head lowered to headbutt position.

 - Zany Cartoon: One of Disney's most cartoony works.

-- With all the notes and comments about this movie's weirdness, let's face it: The Three Caballeros is like FLCL's great-grandfather or something.
+- With all the notes and comments about the weirdness, let's face it: The Three Caballeros is like FLCL's great-grandfather or something.